 Instructions for Resume Submission:

-To Apply for this position, please visit our website at www.cumedicine.us.
-Reference job #370.
+Please visit our website at www.cumedicine.us.
+Reference job #397.
 All applications MUST be submitted via our website.

 CU Medicine is dedicated to ensuring a safe and secure environment for our staff and visitors.
 To assist in achieving that goal, we conduct background investigations for all prospective employees prior to their employment.
 We are an equal opportunity employer.